 Final thoughts on military benefits within a Texas divorce

 You should plan on having an attorney to assist you in your divorce.
 Getting a divorce is difficult.
 Getting a divorce in the military is even more difficult.
 Getting a divorce as a military member or spouse without the assistance of an attorney is much more difficult.
 Having advice in context from an experienced attorney can make a world of difference in your case.
-This is especially true if you are serving overseas, at a military base or installation not in Texas, or our spouse who is not located near the state either.
+This is especially true if you are serving overseas, at a military base or installation not in Texas, or our spouse not located near the state either.
 In this case, it helps to have an experienced lawyer on the ground who can provide you with updates and guidance throughout the case.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan. our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
+if you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
 These consultations are a great way for you to learn more about the world of Texas family law and about how your particular circumstances interact with the law in Texas.
-Thank you for your interest in our blog and we hope that you will join us again tomorrow as we continue to share more relevant and insightful information about the world of family law in the Lone Star State.
+Thank you for your interest in our blog, and we hope that you will join us again tomorrow as we continue to share more relevant and insightful information about the world of family law in the Lone Star State.